RafayelGardishyan/CLGE/README.md

 ##### Please note: Documentation is not complete!

 ### Installation
-To install CLGE download the clge folder and copy it to your project directory.
-Also if you want to user KeyDetector install python keyboard module by "pip/pip3 install keyboard"
+To install CLGE download the clge folder and the clge_project_admin.py (to the same folder) and run clge_project_admin.py.
+You will be asked to the name of your project.
+After that a folder with your project name will be created.
+To run your project open main.py.
+Now you can move it anywhere you want (Maybe you'll need to run your project first time with admin rights (On Windows).

-First time you use The CLGE from clge import setup to install the required packages.
+If you want to use keyboard and mouse detection on linux you'll need to run your project with sudo)"

 ### Example
 ```python